These movie music awards are named in honor of lyricist,

 Sammy Cahn, 1913-1993.

-The Sammys are announced each year for the best (and sometimes also the worst ) film music.
+The Sammys are announced each year for film music scores and songs.

 18th Annual Sammy Awards

 The Sammy Film Music Awards (or Sammys) began with Best Score, Best Song, and Lifetime Achievement for a Film Composer or Songwriter.

 Later other categories were added, such as: Best Song Compilation which began in 1997, and Platinum Award for Most Overlooked Score, first named in 2000.

 The Oscars and Golden Globes are often given to the song or score with the most "buzz."

 The Sammys have no connection to any other awards and are based on the quality of the soundtrack, song or compilation.
 How the music is used in the film is also evaluated but is not the only factor in the final choice.

 These awards were named in honor of Sammy Cahn, who was Oscar nominated more than any other songwriter – 26 times in all between 1942 and 1973.